|Best Overall||Lowa Men’s Renegade GTX||SEE IT||

 The Nortiv 8 Men’s waterproof boots are not simply low-cost, they are excellent all-round value.
 The only downside is that although the suede offers some breathability, the waterproof layer does not.
 As a result, the feet can get very warm on hot days.

-Best Waterproof Hiking Boots: Salomon Men’s X Ultra 3
+Best for Hiking: Salomon Men’s X Ultra 3

 Salomon Men’s X Ultra 3 Salomon